petermarnef/IssueWithMockVerification/README.md

 ## Final thoughts

 So I can get the code to work.
 And I know the second solution is a better implementation than the initial one.
 But I am not seeing the problem here.
 I'm guessing this is an issue with, or my limited knowledge of, the mocking library Moq.

+Please enlighten me if you know the issue here :-)